How to choose your units

 Occasionally, some departments open up master's level units for Study Abroad students but this is not common.
 You would need an extensive background in the subject-area to take a master's unit.

-Some units have pre-requisite conditions listed in the unit catalogue.
+Some units have pre-requisite conditions listed.
 You must meet these by doing similar classes at your home university before coming to Bristol.

 Check the unit listings for the pre-requisite units and their learning outcomes and compare these to the class you've taken at your home university to make sure that you have the necessary knowledge.